UWFlow/uwflow_frontend/docs/modals.md

 1. Make a modal content component
 2. Add a new modal name constant under `constants/modal`
-3. Add tbe modal to the modal name map in `components/modal/ModalUtils`
+3. Add the modal to the modal name map in `components/modal/ModalUtils`

 ## Notes